Contact Dermatitis (Skin rash from contact with irritants) in cats

 Diagnosis

 To rule out other skin conditions, additional diagnostic tests may be necessary.
-These include skin biopsies to confirm the inflammatory changes in the skin, as well as allergological tests to identify specific allergens.
-These tests help to better understand the cause of contact dermatitis and enable targeted treatment.
+These include skin biopsies to confirm the inflammatory changes in the skin, as well as allergy tests to identify specific allergens.
+These tests help to better understand the cause of Contact dermatitis and enable targeted treatment.

 In some cases, it may be necessary to keep the cat away from potential irritants to confirm the diagnosis.
-If the symptoms improve after removing the suspected irritant, this is a strong indication of contact dermatitis.
+If symptoms improve after removing the suspected irritant, this is a strong indication of Contact dermatitis.

 Therapy

-The treatment of contact dermatitis in cats primarily focuses on alleviating symptoms and avoiding further Contact with the irritant.
-One of the first measures is thorough cleaning of the affected area to remove any irritant residues.
+The treatment of Contact dermatitis in cats primarily focuses on alleviating symptoms and avoiding further Contact with the irritant.
+One of the first measures is thorough cleaning of the affected area to remove any residue of the irritant.
 This can be done with a gentle bath using hypoallergenic shampoo.

-To relieve Itching and Inflammatory conditions, corticosteroid-containing creams or ointments may be prescribed.
+To relieve Itching and Inflammation, corticosteroid creams or ointments may be prescribed.
 In severe cases, systemic treatment with oral corticosteroids may also be necessary.
 Antihistamines can also be helpful in reducing Itching.

 If a secondary bacterial infection is present, antibiotics may be necessary to combat the infection.
 It is important to carry out the treatment under veterinary supervision to avoid side effects and monitor healing.